wso2/msf4j/README.md

 -Dpackage=org.example.service -DserviceClass=HelloService
 ```

+This will generate a project structure for you to quickly get started.
 Next navigate to the Hello-Service directory.
 You will find a pom.xml file and also an src directory.

 ####pom.xml